D0543027/OOSE_Final/README.md

 # OOSE_Final

-Using design pattern: Iterator, Singleton, Template Method
+Using design pattern: Iterator, Singleton and Template Method